Drik0y/Cyclistic-Case-Study/README.md

 - Average trip duration per hour of the day
 - Top 10 starting stations by casual and member users
 - Top 10 ending stations by casual and member users
-- Average starting latitude and longitude by casual and member users
-- Average ending latitude and longitude by casual and member users